also known as Kooky's Cocktail Lounge

 Kooky’s, also known as Kooky’s Cocktail Lounge, was a lesbian bar that operated from 1965 to 1973.

-After the Stonewall uprising of June 1969, Kooky’s was the site of lesbian-led activism, which came at a time when lesbians no longer tolerated the oppressive practices found here and at other Mafia-run and/or -owned gay bars in Greenwich Village.
+After the Stonewall uprising of June 1969, Kooky’s was the site of lesbian-led activism, which came at a time when lesbians no longer tolerated the oppressive practices found here and at other Mafia-run gay bars in Greenwich Village.

 On the MapVIEW The Full Map

 Kooky’s Cocktail Lounge, better known as Kooky’s (pronounced “cookies”), was a Mafia-run lesbian bar open from 1965 to 1973.
 Even though a female-operated bar at that time was unusual, Kooky (last name unknown) was not particularly welcoming to lesbian patrons.
 She enforced a door cover-charge policy ($3 – a large financial burden at that time) and had a lot of control over the imposing bouncers; rather than protect the patrons, which was supposedly their job, they would often bully them.
 Lesbian feminist author Karla Jay described Kooky’s memorable style: “Her hair was shellacked into a large golden beehive that suggested that she had last set, teased, and sprayed her hair in the 1950s and then left it permanently in place.”

 Kathy Wakeham, a Gay Liberation Front (GLF) member, remembered that patrons would fill their glasses with water in the bathroom to avoid buying more overpriced drinks.
 A bouncer stationed at the front of the long bathroom line handed out small allotments of toilet paper and made sure patrons went in one by one.
 A small dance floor in the main space was surrounded by tables.